-- 1. Student who is suspended from school (on or off campus) are ineligible for a period of 20 school days - 2.
-Students who are suspended from the bus are not allowed to ride the bus for a field trip during their bus suspension. - 3.
-Students returning from an Involuntary Transfer from Alt Ed will be on a behavioral contract
+- 1. Student who is suspended from school (on or off campus) are ineligible for a minimum of 5 school days upon return from suspension.
+The number of days will depend on the severity of incident. - 2.
+Student who is suspended and participates in co-curricular activities will be ineligible, at a minimum, for the next event or contest.
+The number of days will depend on the severity of incident/suspension.
+Administration, coach or advisor may apply more strict enforcement regarding behavioral ineligibility. - 3.
+Students who are suspended from the bus are not allowed to ride the bus for a field trip during their bus suspension. - 4.
+Students returning from an Involuntary Transfer from Alt Ed will be on a behavioral contract.